|Download as pdf|

 The heart of bullying

-Purpose of Activity:Look at why bullies bully others.
-Build self esteem.
-Know what to do if you are being bullied.
-Find positive ways to deal with your feelings if you are being bullied.
+Purpose of Activity:To examine why bullies bully others and to try to build self esteem and to know what to do if you are being bullied.
+To find positive ways to deal with your feelings if you are being bullied.

 Suggested Grade Level:3-5

-Materials Needed:5 note books, 10 penciles or pens, 5 newspaper clippings of bullying (can be the same clipping copied), mirrors, several packs of sticky notes, poster board, markers, poems over bullying, Not a victim print out(can look up on the enternet- how not to be a victim of bullying), string, scissors, and beads.
+Materials Needed:5 note books, 10 pencils or pens, 5 newspaper clippings of bullying (can be the same clipping copied), mirrors, several packs of sticky notes, poster board, markers, poems over bullying, Not a victim print out(can look up on the enternet - how not to be a victim of bullying), string, scissors, and beads.

 Description of Idea